pytorch/xla/docs/kubernetes.md

 ## GPU Example

 GKE is the recommended platform for distributed training with GPUs.
 This example uses two hosts, each with two NVidia v100 GPUs.
-Adjust the values in according to the comments for a larger or smaller cluster.
+Adjust the values according to the comments in the example for a larger or smaller cluster.

 Create a new file `gpu_test.yaml` with the following: